Ho Chi Minh City Radio and Television: History

+On October 1, 2025, as a part of nationwide administrative reforms, the Binh Duong and Ba Ria-Vung Tau provinces were merged into Ho Chi Minh City.
+The former provincial radio and television stations (BTV, BRT), along with Ho Chi Minh City Television and Ho Chi Minh City People's Voice Radio (VOH), merged to form the Ho Chi Minh City Radio and Television Station.
+The site of HTV's headquarters became the main headquarters for new agency.

 Operations

 The station's main headquarters are located at the corner of Nguyen Thi Minh Khai and Dinh Tien Hoang Street.
 It also has an office in Ha Noi.
 HTV has two main analog channels - HTV7 and HTV9.
-The station started digital television at the end of 2013 using two to three multiplexes that transmit a total of 17 HTV-owned channels.
+The station started digital television at the end of 2013 using two to three multiplexes that transmit a total of 20 HTV-owned channels.

-HTV7 and HTV9 also began broadcasting on the satellite in 2005, which covers the Southeast Asian countries and some other Asian countries.
-HTV has 17 channels: